 Throughout the Pandemic, musicians have hurt.
-April was a month of turnaround of the fortunes of several jazz musicians who were invited to perform on these two events.
-For some it was the first live booking since the beginning of the pandemic.
+April was a month of a turnaround of the fortunes of several jazz musicians who were invited to perform at these two events.
+For some, it was the first live booking since the beginning of the pandemic.

-The night kicked off with a Jazz Day AZ Summer Sax Explosion lead by Smooth Jazz Billboard artists Neamen Llyes, Dan Pinson, and J White playing a melody of top hits.
+The night kicked off with a Jazz Day AZ Summer Sax Explosion led by Smooth Jazz Billboard artists Neamen Llyes, Dan Pinson, and J White playing a melody of top hits.

 The one and only Jesse McGuire brought his brand of Trumpet playing, performing some of the great jazz standards.

 One of the greatest Jazz Musicians of all time, Mr. George Benson, attended the Festival in time to hear Ms. Nayo Jones from New Orleans.
 She had opened up for him at the Tucson Jazz Festival a few years ago.
 For one and a quarter hours she held Mr. Benson and the entire audience spellbound.